HuguesDelamare/Books-to-Scrape/README.md

     sudo apt-get install python3-pip

 <h4>Installing Git</h4>
-You can go the official [website] of Git(https://git-scm.com/downloads) to intall it.
+You can go the official [Website  of Git](https://git-scm.com/downloads) to intall it.

 <h3>Installing the project</h3>